tradergu/tradergu.github.io/_posts/2025-07-22-25year-portfolio-update-july-2025.md

   lqtip:
 ---

 It's the middle of the summer, and it's been 180 days since I started the 25 Year Trading Experiment.
-Much has happened in the past few months: the portfolio has increased, lessons learn and I'm thrilled sharing the July update
+Much has happened in the past few months: the portfolio has increased, lessons learn and I'm thrilled sharing the July update.

 All trades are always shared live on [X.com/tradergu](https://x.com/trader_gu), and the [public trading dashboard](https://docs.google.com/spreadsheets/d/1vCsMDJjEhU-OZyRrSXDfPYIgLufIaJ6GOod4ubMTBbI/edit?pli=1&gid=0#gid=0) is always updated with the latest trade details and up-to-date portfolio allocations.